Dubrovnik: Buses

+Cable car

+Dubrovnik has a cable car service from Old town to the top of Srđ mountain.
+The Dubrovnik Cable Car, known as "žičara" in Croatian, was first constructed in 1969.
+It was the first cable car in the Adriatic region and initially transported up to 15 people at a time.
+However, the cable car was severely damaged during the Croatian War of Independence in 1991 and ceased operations.
+After years of inactivity, the cable car underwent a complete restoration and reopened in 2010, offering modern and improved facilities to visitors.

+Highways and roads

 The A1 highway, in use between Zagreb and Ploče, is planned to be extended all the way to Dubrovnik.
 Because the area around the city is disconnected from the rest of Croatian territory, the highway will either cross the Pelješac Bridge whose construction was completed in 2022, or run through Neum in Bosnia and Herzegovina and continue to Dubrovnik.

 Education

 Dubrovnik has a number of higher educational institutions.
 These include the University of Dubrovnik, the Libertas University (Dubrovnik International University), Rochester Institute of Technology Croatia (former American College of Management and Technology), a University Centre for Postgraduate Studies of the University of Zagreb, and an Institute of History of the Croatian Academy of Sciences and Arts.

 Sports

-The city will host the 2025 World Men's Handball Championship at the new arena, along with the countries Denmark and Norway.
+The city hosted the 2025 World Men's Handball Championship at the new arena, along with the countries Denmark and Norway.